Mapy542/portfolio/src/lib/data/High-School/StudentEntrySystems.md

-#! title: PA Govornor's STEM Challenge
+#! title: PA Governor's STEM Challenge
 #! date: 9/21/2025
-#! tags: push bar, entry, ml, tensor, coral, facial recognition, raspberry pi, highschool, competition
+#! tags: push bar, entry, ml, tensor, coral, facial recognition, raspberry pi, high school, competition
-#! description: My team's entry to the 2023 PA Govornor's STEM Challenge, a facial entry system for high school students.
+#! description: My team's entry to the 2023 PA Governor's STEM Challenge, a facial entry system for high school students.
 #! author: Eli Bukoski
 #! image: project-highlights/sesfinal.webp

-# PA Govornor's STEM Challenge
+# PA Governor's STEM Challenge

-My team and I designed and built a facial recognition entry system for our high school as our entry to the 2023 PA Govornor's STEM Challenge.
+My team and I designed and built a facial recognition entry system for our high school as our entry to the 2023 PA Governor's STEM Challenge.
 The system uses a Google Coral dev board to run a TensorFlow Lite model for on-device facial recognition.
 It controls an electronic push bar lock on the school's main entrance door, allowing students to enter by simply looking at the camera.

 The problem this was addressing was access to facilities outside of school hours.
 Athletic teams and clubs often need to access the building for practices and meetings, but the front office is not staffed after hours.